Fasli calendar

 The Deccani Fasli calendar begins in October, marking the first of Azur.

-Fasli year means period of 12 months from July to June.
-Adding 590 to Fasli year comes to Gregorian calendar, corresponding Gregorian year for Fasli year 1410 was from July 2000-June 2001.
+Fasli year means the period of 12 months from July to June.
+Adding 590 to Fasli year comes to Gregorian calendar, corresponding Gregorian year for Fasli year 1410 was from July 2000 – June 2001.

 Formation

 The calendar formation year is considered as 963 Hijra (A. H.) in the Islamic calendar.
-From that year onward, the fasli calendar has been a solar year.
-The name and number of the Days and the Months are same as Islamic calendar.
+From that year onward, the Fasli calendar has been a solar year.
+The name and number of the Days and the Months are the same as Islamic calendar.
 The first day of the year is 7 or 8 June.

 The Fasli calendar dated from the accession year of Akbar.
-Thus the beginning of Fasli era is equal to below calendars.
+Thus the beginning of the Fasli era is equal to below calendars.